What Is an Aircon Refrigerant Top Up?

-At Billy Aircon, your trusted aircon servicing specialist in Singapore, we always check for leaks before topping up refrigerant.
-If a leak is detected, we inform you of the location, severity, and repair cost so you can make an informed decision.
+Billy Aircon, a licensed aircon servicing company in Singapore since 2003, always checks for leaks before topping up refrigerant.
+With a team of 26 technicians serving the entire island, we inform you of the leak location, severity, and repair cost so you can make an informed decision.
+Every gas top up is backed by our 90-day workmanship warranty.

 R22 (Freon) - $50 to $80